March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 Most reliability engineers have been there.
 A generator shaft comes out of service worn, corroded, or out of dimension, and someone in the room says the word "replacement."
 It sounds like the conservative call.
 In reality, it can be the slower, more expensive one, and it might not even be the better performing option.

 When a shaft is rebuilt correctly, using engineered surface coatings, precision machining, and precision grinding/finishing, the result can outperform the original.
-The rebuilt surface is harder than the base material, the geometry holds tight tolerance, and the shaft goes back into service with a coating system designed around the specific failure mode that took it offline, not a drawing made decades ago.
+The rebuilt surface is harder than the base material and the shaft goes back into service with a coating system designed around the specific failure mode that took it offline, not a drawing made decades ago.

 Request a Quote